Humanitarian Crisis in Gaza: How To Help

 “The scene is very hard to imagine.
 Most of us now need psychological therapy, because we’re just carrying more than we can carry,” he said.

-As the months go on, health and humanitarian aid workers are coping with untold amounts of stress and trauma.
+As the humanitarian crisis continues to persist, health and humanitarian aid workers are coping with untold amounts of stress and trauma.

 “The scene is very hard to imagine.
 Most of us now need psychological therapy, because we’re just carrying more than we can carry.”